 The network project NEPHN is steered from Iceland and will be used to give information.

-The Nordic network for Education in Public Health Nutrition (NEPHN) is a network consisting of four partners from Oslo and Akershus University College (Norway), Metropolitan University College (Denmark), University of Iceland (Iceland), and Örebro University (Sweden).
+The Nordic network for Education in Public Health Nutrition (NEPHN) is a network consisting of five partners from: University of Eastern Finland Kuopio(Finland), Oslo Metropolitan University (Norway), Metropolitan University College (Denmark), University of Iceland (Iceland), and Uppsala University (Sweden).

 The overall aim of NEPHN is to contribute to reducing the burden of diet-related diseases in the Nordic Region through nutrition-related health promotion.
 To achieve this there is a need for closer cooperation between academic institutions so that Nordic Public Health Nutrition (PHN) education is further developed and highly qualified experts are trained who can contribute to the general public health work in the region and beyond.